kacperp12/FinalYearProject/README.md

-# FinalYearProject
+# Final Year Project

-This repository contains all of the files and folders required for my final year project "FTOPtix: A Comprehensive Study".
+This repository contains all of the files and folders required for my final year project "FactoryTalk Optix: A Comprehensive Study".

 Contained within this repository are:
 - FactoryTalk Optix project files